-Now in his 10th season as the head coach of the Holy Cross baseball team in 2016-2017, Greg DiCenzo has continued to bring the program to new heights.
-The Crusaders have gone 221-235-1 overall and 99-77 in Patriot League regular season play during DiCenzo's tenure, with the team posting six straight 20-win seasons for the first time in program history from 2008-2013.
-Holy Cross has also made three Patriot League championship series appearances in 2010, 2012, 2013 and 2016.
+Now entering his 13th season as the head coach of the Holy Cross baseball team in 2019-20, Greg DiCenzo continues to help establish Holy Cross as a top-tier program in the Patriot League and the Northeast.
+The Crusaders have gone 285-323-1 overall and 137-109 in Patriot League regular season play during DiCenzo's tenure, with the team posting 20-win seasons in 10 of the last 12 years.

 In 2016, DiCenzo led the Crusaders to their fourth Patriot League Championship appearance in program history.
 Holy Cross had three players in Brendan King, Anthony Critelli and Bill Schlich named to All-Patriot League teams, and additionally had Sean Gustin named Academic All-Patriot League.
 The Crusaders went 14-6 in Patriot League play during the 2016 season.

 In his first season at Holy Cross, DiCenzo was named the 2008 Patriot League Coach of the Year as the Crusaders qualified for the Patriot League Tournament for the first time since 2001.
-He became only the second coach to ever be named the league’s coach of the year in his first season.
-Holy Cross had a 21-28 overall record (11-9 in Patriot League play) marking the school’s first 20-win season since 1980.
+He became only the second coach ever to be named the league’s coach of the year in his first season.
+Holy Cross had a 21-28 overall record (11-9 in Patriot League play), marking the school’s first 20-win season since 1980.
 In addition, Matt Shapiro was named the Patriot League Pitcher of the Year.

 DiCenzo came to Holy Cross from Northeastern University, where he served as the pitching coach and recruiting coordinator for five seasons.
 During his time at Northeastern, the Huskies won the America East Tournament and advanced to the NCAA Tournament in 2003, while winning the America East regular season title in 2004 and 2005.
 The Northeastern pitching staff set the school record for strikeouts in DiCenzo’s first four seasons as pitching coach.
-He had two pitchers earn America East Pitcher of the Year honors and four of his pitchers were drafted, including Adam Ottavino who went in the first round to the St. Louis Cardinals in 2006 and made his Major League debut in 2010.
+He had two pitchers earn America East Pitcher of the Year honors and four of his pitchers were drafted, including Adam Ottavino, who went in the first round to the St. Louis Cardinals in 2006 and made his Major League debut in 2010.
 Additionally, six positional players were drafted or signed to professional contracts during DiCenzo’s time at Northeastern.

 DiCenzo was also an assistant coach for the Falmouth Commodores of the Cape Cod Baseball League from 2002-2005.
 While on the Cape, DiCenzo had the opportunity to work with many top players, including future major leaguers David Aardsma, Matt Antonelli, Cliff Pennington, Jacoby Ellsbury, Chris Leroux, Jensen Lewis, Chad Huffman and Brian Bocock.